Cabezlea/portfolio/README.md

 - **Experience.js**: Outlines my professional experiences.
 - **Contact.js**: Contains the contact form for direct communications.

-## Internship Opportunities
+## Internship or Full Time Opportunities

-Companies interested in discussing potential internships or collaborations can reach out through the contact form provided on the website.
+Companies interested in discussing potential internships, full time positions, or collaborations can reach out through the contact form provided on the website.
 My portfolio demonstrates a proactive approach to learning and applying new technologies in real-world scenarios.

 ## License